rapidsai/cudf/python/dask_cudf/README.md

 Dask cuDF (a.k.a. dask-cudf or `dask_cudf`) is an extension library for [Dask DataFrame](https://docs.dask.org/en/stable/dataframe.html) that provides a Pandas-like API for parallel and larger-than-memory DataFrame computing on GPUs.
 When installed, Dask cuDF is automatically registered as the `"cudf"` [dataframe backend](https://docs.dask.org/en/stable/how-to/selecting-the-collection-backend.html) for Dask DataFrame.

 > [!IMPORTANT]
 > Dask cuDF does not provide support for multi-GPU or multi-node execution on its own.
-You must also deploy a distributed cluster (ideally with [Dask CUDA](https://docs.rapids.ai/api/dask-cuda/stable/)) to leverage multiple GPUs efficiently.
+You must also deploy a distributed cluster (ideally with [Dask-CUDA](https://docs.rapids.ai/api/dask-cuda/stable/)) to leverage multiple GPUs efficiently.

 ## Using Dask cuDF